Carter's: Undervalued Retailer With Nearly 7% Yield

 If Carter's can maintain 2016 NOPAT margins of 10% and grow NOPAT by 5% compounded annually for the next decade, the stock is worth $151/share today - a 66% upside.
 This scenario assumes CRI can grow revenue by consensus estimates in 2017 (5.2%) and 2018 (5.1%), and 5% each year thereafter.
 Given the company's international expansion, new store openings, and e-commerce success, CRI could easily meet or even surpass these expectations.
 Add in the 1.7% dividend yield and it's clear why investors overlooking CRI may be missing an excellent portfolio addition.

-Buy Back Plus Dividend Could Yield Nearly 7%
+Buyback Plus Dividend Could Yield Nearly 7%

 In 2016, Carter's repurchased over $300 million worth of stock, up from $110 million in 2015.
 At the end of 2016, the company had $275 million remaining under its current authorization.
 If Carter's were to average its 2015 and 2016 repurchase activity, the remaining authorization will last just over one year, and the firm would repurchase a total of $205 million this year.
 A repurchase of this size is 4.8% of the current market cap.
-When combined, Carter's' 4.8% repurchase yield and 1.7% dividend yield offer investors a total potential yield of 6.5%
+When combined, Carter's 4.8% repurchase yield and 1.7% dividend yield offer investors a total potential yield of 6.5%

 CRI's International Expansion Could Drive Shares Higher

 In 2016, international sales represented 11% of total revenue, with Canada representing two-thirds of international sales.
 Carter's holds a leading position with 19% of the Canadian market and plans to open 50 stores over the next five years.
 Apart from Canada, Carter's is looking to China to stoke further revenue growth.
-2016 was the first full year of sales on T-Mall, an Alibaba (NYSE:BABA) website and the firm entered a deal with its first Chinese wholesaler, Pou Sheng.
+2016 was the first full year of sales on Tmall, an Alibaba (NYSE:BABA) website, and the firm entered a deal with its first Chinese wholesaler, Pou Sheng (OTC:PSHGY).
 According to management, the Chinese market is expected to double by 2025, which could provide a significant boost in revenue.

-Domestically, Carter's is focused on opening more productive and profitable stores, while moving away from outlet malls.
+Domestically, Carter's is focused on opening more productive and profitable stores while moving away from outlet malls.
 Through a smaller, co-branded layout, Carter's can sell both its brands (babies and young children) in one location while keeping costs to a minimum.
-These efforts help Carter's maintain its leading margins and exceed the market's low expectations for future cash flows.
+These efforts help the company maintain its leading margins and exceed the market's low expectations for future cash flows.

-Beating both top and bottom line expectations could be the catalyst that pushes the stock higher.
+Beating both top- and bottom-line expectations could be the catalyst that pushes the stock higher.
 When Carter's reported 4Q15 results above consensus, the stock rose 16% over the following week.
-In 4Q16, when Carter's beat both top and bottom line consensus estimates, the stock rose 8% in the following two days.
+In 4Q16, when Carter's beat both top- and bottom-line consensus estimates, the stock rose 8% in the following two days.

 With new initiatives such as the co-branded stores, international expansion, and improved e-commerce technology, CRI could be poised for another beat and subsequent increase in valuation.
 In the meantime, investors in this stock carry very low valuation risk and are rewarded with a potential 6.5% yield when combining the 1.7% dividend yield with the 4.8% share repurchase yield.